jayeshkr77/Munsi/README.md

 ## 4. Log file location
 * If you have provided file name in logLocation as `__dirname + './../logs/event.log'` it will be changed to `__dirname + './../logs/09122021event.log'` where 09122021 is ddmmyyyy.
 The same will be followed for error log.
 * If you have provided just the directory for logLocation as `__dirname + './../logs/'` it will create a log file with default name **event.log**/**error.log** and will suffix ddmmyyyy as `__dirname + './../logs/09122021event.log'` or `__dirname + './../logs/09122021error.log'`.
-* If the log file is greater than 2MB it will create a new log file.
+* If the log file grows greater than 2MB, it will create a new log file.
     Rules for new log file:
     + If the new file name that was to be given to the log file is already there it will append number after that eg: `__dirname + './../logs/09122021event1.log'`.
 The same will be followed for error log.
+* Use `path.join()` to create file paths to avoid errors related to path naming conventions of different OS.
 ## 5. Suggestions
 1. If you are logging any additional logs from any other middleware or function, you should use the same event log file using the `munsi.getEventLogLocation()`.
 2. You can use `munsi.getErrorLogLocation()` for error log file path.